 Home to the quirky Museum of Witchcraft and Magic, Boscastle is one of the most charming villages in Cornwall.
 Sadly destroyed by a flood in 2004, the village has been completely restored to its former glory and boasts a beautiful harbor; lots of nice small shops; an artisan pottery and some small restaurants.
 Tintagel Castle is just 10 minutes away.

 The most famous attractions in this small Cornish village are King Arthur’s Tintagel Castle and Merlin’s cave.
 Other than that, this is an extremely pleasant place to explore, with nice shops, pubs, cottages.
 St. Materiana’s Church is a bit of a walk, but incredibly rewarding: it’s a great place for views of the Castle and the sea.
 Make sure to also visit King Arthur’s Great Halls, home to beautiful stained-glass windows.

-One of the nicest small fishing towns in Cornwall, Mevagissey was once the capital of Cornwall, known across the country for the boat building industry and for pilchard trade.
+One of the nicest small fishing towns in the region, Mevagissey was once the capital of Cornwall, known across the country for the boat building industry and for pilchard trade.

 The village is a maze of steep, narrow alleys lined with historic buildings, most dating back to the 19th century.
 You will find a small museum, an aquarium and plenty of good restaurants.
 If you happen to be in the region in late June, make sure to attend the Mevagissey Feast Week, a fun festival with parades, races and lots of local food.

 Close to Devon, Bude is a favorite among the surfers’ community.
 Summerleaze Beach is one of the best beaches for beginner surfers; whereas Bude Sea Pool is a semi-natural pool where you can swim safely.
 Not far from Bude, Widemouth Bay and Sandymouth Bay are also worth visiting.